Isoparametric hypersurfaces in Randers space forms: Introduction

 The contents of this paper are organized as follows.
 In section 2, some fundamental concepts and formulas are given for later use.
-In section 3, we consider the principal curvatures of submanifolds with respect to $F$ and $h$, respectively, and derive the classification of isoparametric hypersurface in Randers space forms.
-In section 4, we consider the relation between isoparametric functions with respect to $F$ and $h$ and give some examples of isoparametric functions in special Randers space forms.
+In section 3, we consider the principal curvatures of submanifolds with respect to $F$ and $h$, respectively, and derive the classifications of isoparametric hypersurfaces in Randers space forms.
+Finally, we consider the relation between isoparametric functions with respect to $F$ and $h$ and give some examples of isoparametric functions in special Randers space forms.